 How to choose a general use monitor

-If you are a gamer or someone who needs a specialist monitor, a designer or photographer for example, than this section won’t apply to you.
+If you are a gamer or someone who needs a specialist monitor (a designer or photographer for example) then this section won’t apply to you.

-Lower specification IPS and VA monitors are also great value and, if budget isn’t an issue, there are some fantastic deals with 27 inch VA monitors available for well under £200.
+Lower specification IPS and VA monitors are also great value and, if budget isn’t an issue, there are some fantastic deals with 27” VA monitors available for well under £200.

 How to choose a gaming monitor